Terms and Conditions: Adult Courses

 Cancellation Conditions Student:

-• With a minimum of 20 days advance notice, the Centre will reimburse a student full payment less the registration and any commissions.
+• With a minimum of more than 30 days advance notice, the Centre will reimburse a student full payment less the registration and any commissions.
 In case of accommodation, any reimbursement will depend on the costs we ourselves have assumed and conditions of renters.
 Usually with Sparkville we would be able to reimburse most of the payment minus 10% fee, but other types of accommodation, will depend on conditions agreed with that supplier and usually there would be minimum 10% admin fee and sometimes more, depending on the type of accommodation.

 • If a student bought their course via an agent or third party, the reimbursement would depend on the agent’s terms and conditions and not on ours.